Minjuvi, 200 mg powder for concentrate for solution for infusion

 Pharmacodynamic effects

-In patients with relapsed or refractory DLBCL, tafasitamab led to a reduction in peripheral blood B-cell counts.
-The reduction relative to baseline B-cell count reached 97% after eight days of treatment in the L-MIND study.
-The maximum B-cell reduction at approximately 100% (median) was reached within 16 weeks of treatment.
+Tafasitamab induced a rapid reduction in peripheral blood B‑cell counts In patients with relapsed or refractory DLBCL, the reduction relative to baseline B‑cell count reached 97% after eight days of treatment in the L‑MIND study.
+The maximum B‑cell reduction at approximately 100% (median) was reached within 16 weeks of treatment.

 Although the depletion of B‑cells in the peripheral blood is a measurable pharmacodynamic effect, it is not directly correlated with the depletion of B‑cells in solid organs or in malignant deposits.